MattKavanaugh/gis_a1_final/README.md

 ---

-This script is organized into the following five parts:
+The script "gis_a1_final.R" is organized into the following five parts:

 -   PART 1 - Setup Environment
 -   PART 2 - Load and Prepare Data